ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **0x31206 ( 201222) qpERR_ABORT_QDP_EXISTS_PRIVILEGE \<0%s\> already has
 privileges (Privilege ID = \<1%d\>).**

-**Cause:** You attempted to grant privileges to a grantee who already has those privileges.
+**Cause:** The user attempted to grant privileges to a grantee who already has those privileges.

 **Action:** Check the grantee's privileges.